mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 Note: The source of the UML Sequence Diagrams are also available on the [FPC Github repository](https://github.com/hyperledger-labs/fabric-private-chaincode/tree/master/docs/design/fabric-v2%2B).

-Additional google documents provide details on FPC Lite:
+Additional google documents provide details on FPC 1.0:
-- The [FPC Lite for Health use case](https://docs.google.com/document/d/1jbiOY6Eq7OLpM_s3nb-4X4AJXROgfRHOrNLQDLxVnsc/) describes how FPC Lite enables a health care use case, without requiring a trusted ledger.
+- The [FPC 1.0 for Health use case](https://docs.google.com/document/d/1jbiOY6Eq7OLpM_s3nb-4X4AJXROgfRHOrNLQDLxVnsc/) describes how FPC 1.0 enables a health care use case, without requiring a trusted ledger.
-- The [FPC Lite externalized endorsement validation](https://docs.google.com/document/d/1RSrOfI9nh3d_DxT5CydvCg9lVNsZ9a30XcgC07in1BY/) describes the FPC Lite enclave endorsement validation mechanism.
+- The [FPC 1.0 externalized endorsement validation](https://docs.google.com/document/d/1RSrOfI9nh3d_DxT5CydvCg9lVNsZ9a30XcgC07in1BY/) describes the FPC 1.0 enclave endorsement validation mechanism.

 # Repositories and Deliverables